anisurrahman072/React-Native-News-2024/README.md

     - React 19 RC (Release Candidate)
     - React Server Components in Expo Router
     - React Compiler
-    - How does React Compiler work?
-    - What React Compiler memoize?
-    - Rules of React
     - React Router v7
     - The React Router
     - Vite Plugin for Remix